ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-2.md

 the region too risky and be less eager to originate mortgages or abandon the market entirely.

-Meanwhile, GSEs would be responsible for recovering the local economy and subsidize housing in affected areas.
+Meanwhile, GSEs would be responsible for recovering the local economy and would subsidize housing in affected areas.
 The mandate of GSEs is to satisfy mortgage demand where private markets fail to do so, so their share of originations would increase.